ceciliestilling/CDS_LANG/assignment_1/README.md

 ### EXAMPLE:
 To run the script on the text Haggard_Mines_1885.txt with the keyword boy and the window size 3, navigate to the folder outside the 'src' folder and run: python3 src/cds_lang_ass1.py 'in/Haggard_Mines_1885.txt' boy 3

+## Results
+The output of this script is csv file containing a dataframe of the Mutual Information scores for collocate